aashan007/secretWeapon/README.md

 # Blockchain and IOT towards traceability and transparency in supply-chains

-In the current working scenario, manufacturers producing perishable products like medicines face huge losses due to non-adherence to standards along the supply-chain.
-Irrespective of whose fault it is the cost has to be beared by the producer.
-We intend to use blockchain to continuously monitor status and bring trust into the supply-chain.
-Each transaction and hand-over is implemented via smart contracts.
+Blockchain and Internet of Things are two revolutionary technologies that have completely changed the tech scenario.
+These breakthroughs owe their success to the increase in computational resources and network connectivity.
+Blockchain has usually found it’s use restricted to cryptocurrencies due to the lack of proper platforms to properly implement functioning decentralised systems, with the re- lease of the ethereum platform scores of developers have attempted to incorporate blockchain to find solutions to everyday real life problems.
+This project encompasses the benefits of both IoT and Blockchain to introduce decentralised trust agents into a supplychain, its real-timeness also prings in transparency and traceability thereby redifining the entire industry of supplychain logistics.

 ## INSTALLING ON REMOTE SERVER